 The Attorney Ethics Helpline does not provide legal assistance to the general public and cannot address questions concerning pending grievances.

 During the 2011-12 Bar year, the Helpline handled more than 5,500 ethics calls.
 Common areas of inquiry include conflicts, confidentiality, safekeeping property, termination of representation, candor to the tribunal and fairness in adjudicatory proceedings, communicating with a represented person, fee-splitting or engaging in business with non-lawyers, advertising and solicitation, and the duty to report misconduct.

 Every state in the U.S. and province in Canada has some form of

 client protection fund.
 Texas’s fund is called the Client

 Security Fund and holds more than $3 million in its corpus.
 Payouts are

-funded through an annual appropriation from the Bar, currently
+funded through an annual appropriation from the Bar; interest on the

 Unless the lawyer is already disbarred, resigned in lieu of discipline, or deceased, eligible applicants must file a grievance which results in findings that the lawyer stole the client’s money, or failed to refund an unearned fee.
 Applicants must present proof of their losses, and meet the statute of limitations for the Fund, which is 18 months following the date of the disciplinary judgment.
 To submit an online application to the Client Security Fund, please click here.